naomai/accuclock/README.md

     80000000/32768 = 2441.40625 cpu cycles per one wave period
     ```
     Problem: In computing world, we can't do things in the middle of CPU cycle.
-  * We should dynamically switch between two closest "*imperfect*" freqencies, while keeping track how much we're ahead/behind.
+  * We should dynamically switch between two closest "*imperfect*" frequencies, while keeping track how much we're ahead/behind.
     ```
     2441 ccl = 32773 Hz
     2442 ccl = 32760 Hz